Samsung/lwnode/docs/Spec.md

   * Supported user flags are: `--exposed-gc`, `--disallow-code-generation-from-strings`.
 User flags specific to V8's internal APIs are not supported, e.g., `--max_old_space_size`, etc.
   * `vm` and `repl`  are not supported for security reasons.
   * All literal strings are encoded in UTF16, when JS source has been encoded in UTF16.
+  * If a JS source code file is encoded in UTF16, all literal strings in the file will also be encoded in UTF16 even if UTF8 is sufficient.
+This decision is to reduce memory usage by reusing the same string literals internally.

   * Known Issues:
     - In some cases, an async hook ID is set to null.
     - In some cases, an error message format is slightly different from node.js's error message, although it contains the same information.